argilla-io/argilla/docs/getting_started/advanced_setup_guides.rst

 We recommend ES version 7.10 to work with Rubrix.

 .. warning::
-   Keep in mind, if you `docker rm` your ES container, you will loose all your datasets in Rubrix!
+   Keep in mind, if you ```docker rm``` your ES container, you will loose all your datasets in Rubrix!

-.. _server_configurations:
+.. _server-configurations:

 Server configurations
 ---------------------